getpelican/pelican-plugins/pdf/Readme.rst

 PDF Generator
 -------------

+**NOTE:** `This plugin has been moved to its own repository <https://github.com/pelican-plugins/pdf>`_.
+Please file any issues/PRs there.
+Once all plugins have been migrated to the `new Pelican Plugins organization <https://github.com/pelican-plugins>`_, this monolithic repository will be archived.

 The PDF Generator plugin automatically exports articles and pages as PDF files as part of the site generation process.
 PDFs are saved to:
 ``output/pdf/``